Accelerating potential evaluation over unstructured meshes in two dimensions: Accelerating potential evaluation over unstructured meshes

 We report the performance of the interpolation, with and without the use of a staggered mesh, in Section \ref{sec:experiment_bern}.

 \begin{remark} With the use of a staggered mesh, some target points could be extremely close to some edges in the mesh.
-This turns out not to be a problem, since the number of required subdivisions increases logarithmically with respect to the distance between the target point and the edges, and such targets only make up a small proportion of the total target points. \end{remark}
+As is shown in Tables \ref{tab:near_corr} and \ref{tab:self_stag}, this turns out not to be a problem, since the number of required subdivisions increases logarithmically with respect to the distance between the target point and the edges, and such targets only make up a small proportion of the total target points. \end{remark}